Acne Scar Treatment

 Solihull Medical Cosmetic Clinic is proud to be one of the few clinics in the UK to take delivery of one of the most powerful C02 lasers in the world… the Pixel laser which can ablate/remove layers of skin with minimal downtime but significantly boost collagen.
 This shall achieve even more considerable results for moderate and deep acne scarring alongside other combination treatments.

 Through repeated acne flare-ups the skin and layers become inflamed over time leading to inflamed redness called erythema.
 Using non-invasive intense pulsed light and Nd Yag laser combination treatments we can reduce the redness which is quite common with inflammatory acne.
-Using laser genesis and Limelight foto facial not only improves redness but also improves skin texture complementing the other treatments available to treat scars.
+Using laser genesis and Limelight foto facial not only improves redness but also improves skin texture complementing the other acne scar treatments available.

 Steroid injections for keloid acne scarring

 Dr Sagoo may inject a corticosteroid solution directly into a hypertrophic scar or keloid, which may help reduce its size. … In the hours after an injection, you can break up scar tissue yourself and improve the effectiveness of the injections by gently massaging the scar.
-Treatments are carried out 4-6 weeks apart which can significantly flatten scars before additional treatments are carried out.
+Acne scar treatments are carried out 4-6 weeks apart which can significantly flatten scars before additional treatments are carried out.

 Dr Sagoo’s combination treatments